gaborvecsei/usage-tracker.nvim/README.md

                     200         1.56
 ```

-You can view the file-specific event (entry, exit) with **`:UsageTrackerShowVisitLog`**.
+You can view the file-specific event (entry, exit) with **`:UsageTrackerShowVisitLog <filepath>`**.
-Call the function when you are at the file you are interested in.
+Call the function when you are at the file you are interested in without any arguments or you can provide the filename as an argument.
-An event pair is only saved when more time elapsed than 2 seconds between the entry and the exit.
+An event pair is only saved when more time elapsed than `usagetracker_event_wait_period_in_sec` seconds between the entry and the exit.
 Here is an example output:

 ```